import numpy as np

 tuple

-Indices of vectors with min/max magnitude, angle among those with depth > 1.0-percentil
+Indices of vectors with min/max magnitude, angle among those passing depth threshold

 """